Q: What is the CC Certificate?

 Q: I would like to teach for CC.
 Where do I start?

-Begin by contacting C&C Director Dr. Rachel Buff and/or C&C Associate Director Dr. Joseph Walzer.
+Begin by contacting C&C Director Dr. Joseph Walzer and/or Associate Director Jonathan Bruce.
 They meet with interested faculty to explore course possibilities, pedagogical ideas, engagement projects, and student assignments.
 It may be that a currently approved course can be revised so as to meet the affiliation requirements.
 Or a new course could be designed.

 Multicultural America 150 Course